 Key MATLAB and Simulink Capabilities for Aerospace and Defense

-In this blog, we highlight MATLAB and Simulink capabilities that can help aerospace and defense organizations with control systems, system design, and physical modeling.
+Explore MATLAB and Simulink capabilities that can help aerospace and defense organizations with control systems, system design, and physical modeling.

 The aerospace and defense (A&D) sector has long been infamous for large cost overruns and schedule delays.
 As the industry faces growing pressure to modernize and evolve, many organizations are adopting new technologies to streamline their processes, increase efficiency and overcome these persistent challenges.
 In the text that follows, we’ll be highlighting MATLAB® and Simulink® capabilities that can help aerospace and defense organizations with control systems, system design, and physical modeling.